vinkrishna/Gradienting-Functional-Anatomy/README.md

 This project aims to ask, what are the underline intrinsic functional organizations within distinct cytoarchitectonic components of the Human Brain.

-The functional anatomy analysis is being performed in a sample of 62 healthy subjects (genetically unrelated)in a high-resolution 7T HCP set using a sensitive and reliable Functional signal analysis approach (reference below).
+The functional anatomy analysis is being performed in a sample of 62 healthy subjects in a high-resolution 7T HCP set using a sensitive and reliable Functional signal analysis approach (reference below).

 The analysis in the flow: As the new brain area calculations finish, I will update, so bookmark and visit again and again!